ryancbarry/coffee-react-quickstart/README.md

 # Production build
 To build for production, simply run `cult build`

+### Docker container for production
+To install docker, follow the instructions at the <a href="http://docs.docker.com/installation/#installation">Docker Documentation</a>

+**To build a docker container for production**, start by running `docker build -t azaeres/coffee-react-quickstart .` from within this project directory.
+This will build a docker image from the Dockerfile here.

+Get the docker image id by listing the docker images with `docker images`.
+Then, run the docker container from that image with `docker run -i -t -p 8080:8080 [imageId]`, replacing `[imageId` with the correct value you got from the previous command.
+It would look something like `49070e540b5a`.
+This will build for production and start the webserver on port `8080`.
+This will attach your shell session to the docker instance so you can see its build output.

+When it has `Finished 'watch'`, detach it by killing the attach process.
+Run `ps` in another shell and find the `docker run` process' pid.
+Then run `kill -9 [pid]`.

+Get the IP address of the VM by running `boot2docker ip`.
+Normally, this'll be `192.168.59.103`.

+Direct your browser to <a href="http://192.168.59.103:8080/">http://192.168.59.103:8080/</a> to see the site.

 # Demo
 Try out the example app included with this quickstart: http://kyleamathews.github.io/coffee-react-quickstart/